MainulDip/JavaEveryday/README.md

 ### Gradle Tasks:
 > build project utilizing tasks, plugins through build script

-> plugins atomatically add tasks.
+> plugins aromatically add tasks.
 There are core and third party plugins

 ### Groovy DSL:
 > Dynamically Typed and can be written outside of the class.